Test of streaming and triggered readout schemes for the TPEX Lead Tungstate Calorimeter: Analysis Methodology

-Before taking the test data each PMT's HV was adjusted to produce approximately the same amplitude of signal (gain matched).
-For this, the translation table was adjusted to center the electron beam on the center of each crystal and data was collected with a 5.2~GeV electron beam.
+Before taking the test data each PMT's HV was adjusted to produce approximately the same amplitude of signal (gain matched) as measured in the CAEN V792.
+The beam position is static; therefore, the transition table was moved to place the center of each crystal into the beam and data was collected with a 5.2~GeV electron beam.
 The high voltage for the selected crystal was adjusted to yield a peak in the QDC energy spectrum close to end of the QDC energy range with as little overflow as possible.

-Data was collected at four different beam energies: 2, 3, 4, and 5 GeV and with the translation table adjusted to center the beam on each crystal.
-This data was subsequently used to determine a more precise normalisation for the gain of each crystal.
+Data was then collected at four different beam energies: 2, 3, 4, and 5 GeV and with the translation table adjusted to center the beam on each crystal.
+This data was used to verify that the pedestal for each QDC channel does not change its position when changing the beam energy and in the analysis the pedestal was subtracted from the data.
 It also provided a measure of the linearity of the response versus energy.

-Lateral and vertical scans ($\pm2$~cm) were then made at the same four beam energies over the center crystal to study the response versus beam position.
-Two different collimator size ($2\times2$~mm and $8\times8$~mm) were used as well as with and without 1~cm and 2~cm thick lead absorbers in front of the calorimeter.
+Horizontal and vertical scans ($\pm2$~cm) of the whole calorimeter were then made at the same four beam energies over the center crystal to study the response versus beam position.
+In this way the beam was centered in the middle of each crystal.
+Two different collimator size ($2\times2$~mm$^2$ and $8\times8$~mm$^2$) were used.
+The larger collimator was used for the rate comparison (see table \ref{Tab0}) and at the end to perform a fast stability check of the gain.
+All other data presented in this paper were taken by using the smaller collimator.
+In conjunction with the collimator, two lead absorbers, 1~cm and 2~cm thick, were placed in front of the calorimeter to perform energy loss studies.
+To complement this data, baseline data was taken without any lead absorbers.

 A plot of typical energy spectra for all four beam energies can be seen in Fig.~\ref{figIF2:spectra}.
-The top panel shows the QDC spectra (with pedestal subtraction) and the bottom panel shows digitizer spectra for events which are in coincidence with the trigger signal.
+The QDC spectra (with pedestal subtraction) were normalized to 10k collected events at each energy.
+The digitizer spectra were normalized to 140k of total events recorded by the digitizer.
+Here, the peak sizes are affected by the beam current, which depends on beam energy~\cite{Diener:2018qap}.
+The beam current for 3 and 4 GeV is larger compared to 2 and 5 GeV, as can be seen in table \ref{Tab0}, which shows the detection rate of the central detector for two differenten collimator sizes when the beam was directed that detector.